meniluca/Introducing-Hadoop/Install_hadoop_locally/README.md

 How to install hadoop in few steps
 ==================================

 The following steps are just few hints, is more a guideline than precise directives.
-How have to know what you're doing.
+You have to know what you're doing.

 Object